federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 ## Overview

-This project implements Simultaneous Localization And Mapping (SLAM) in ROS via RTAB-Map.
+This project is an implementation of Simultaneous Localization And Mapping (SLAM) in ROS via RTAB-Map.

-__Mapping__ is the process of generating a 2D occupancy grid and a 3D point-cloud map on the fly:
+__Mapping__ is the process of generating a 2D occupancy grid and a 3D point-cloud map on the fly: the robot moves across the room using visual sensors to collect data from which features are extracted and added to the robot's bag-of-words.

 Loop closure used to determine if location has been seen before.
 As robot travels to new areas in its environment, the map is expanded.
 SURF (Speeded-Up Robust Features) is used to extract visual features from a map.
 If enough features in an image have been detected before, then the loop is closed.